redhat-cip/ansible-playbook-dci-beaker/README.md

 Before applying the role, the following files need some configuration:

 - `inventory`: adjust the hostname and user of the machine to use as a beaker server
-- `group_vars/all`: adjust the values for admin user and lab setup (DHCP range, systems access)

-You can skip Redhat subscription role by setting `role_redhat_subscription`  to false.

 ## Deployment